irfanguvian/irfanmuhammadguvian-betest/README.md

 ### Postman Collection

-To help you test the API endpoints, a Postman collection is available for download [here](https://drive.google.com/file/d/1f30MhZ2wbLKNBaQ4CV15Cqebokdz0Lqm/view?usp=sharing).
+To help you test the API endpoints, a Postman collection is available for download [here](https://drive.google.com/file/d/1f30MhZ2wbLKNBaQ4CV15Cqebokdz0Lqm/view?usp=sharing). you can also test the api by change the url variable in postman to http://103.67.78.239

 ### Built With
 * [Node.js](https://nodejs.org/)